tobymurray/postgraphile-login/readme.md

-Note: This project is mostly taken from the [PostGraphQL tutorial](https://github.com/postgraphql/postgraphql/blob/master/examples/forum/TUTORIAL.md#authentication-and-authorization).
+Note: This project is mostly taken from the wonderful [PostGraphile tutorial](https://github.com/graphile/postgraphile/blob/master/examples/forum/TUTORIAL.md#authentication-and-authorization).

 # What is it?

-A minimal authentication and authorization enabled Express server with PostGraphQL middleware creating a GraphQL server from a PostgreSQL schema.
+A minimal authentication and authorization enabled Express server with PostGraphile middleware creating a GraphQL server from a PostgreSQL schema.

 ## Email account activation